-The spectacle reminds me of the scene in Rocky where he chases a chicken as part of his training and I can’t help but chuckle, albeit quietly.
+The spectacle reminds me of the scene in Rocky where Rocky chases a chicken as part of his training, and I can’t help but chuckle, albeit quietly.
 It’s clear the ladies aren’t finding the situation as amusing.

 Not all the animals are rebellious, a few run into the corral on their own.
-Hands immediately grab them by a horn or a back leg and drag them to a rope line where they’re tied at the neck one facing north, the other south until they’re lined up like sardines.
+Hands immediately wrap around their horns or a back leg and drag them to a rope line.
+With the animals staggered, one facing north, the other south, they’re tied together as tight as sardines.

 The majority, however, is defiant, scattering in all directions.
 The phrase “herding cats” crosses my mind more than once.

 A few sheep escape by leaping over the four-foot log fence with the ease of a gazelle, only to be yanked back into the enclosure, defeated.
 Others leap into the pen and then look around befuddled as if wondering, what did I just do?

 If you’re enjoying this story, you might also like

 During my two-week summer adventure in the Altai Mountains of western Mongolia, I’ve seen this spectacle of horns and hooves many times.
 It’s one of the chores assigned to the women and children, though sometimes the men chip in to tie up the animals, but never the milking.

 The teat-pulling task doesn’t stop with their goats and sheep, they’re just the beginning.
 Whenever I visit a family’s ger, the women and children always seem to be just finished with milking, in the middle of milking, or on the cusp of milking.
 They milk the cows once a day, the herds of goats and sheep twice, and lactating mares every two hours.

 Why So Much Milking?